SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/cp2k/index.md

 NERSC provides modules for [cp2k](https://www.cp2k.org).

-Use the `module avail` command to what versions are available:
+Use the `module avail` command to see what versions are available:

 ```bash
 nersc$ module avail cp2k